marcgg/marcgg.github.com/_posts/2013-05-18-track-link-clicks.md

 ---
 layout: post
 title: "Information About Bots & People Clicking a Link"
-description: "I built a very basic app that lets you know who is clicking a link"
+description: "In this article I explain why I built a very basic app that lets you know who is clicking a link and I'm debating wether or not to keep on working on it."
 blog: true
 category: blog
 tag: Projects